 Emerging from a turbulent past, Belgium has become one of the most peaceful nations in the world.
-The highly developed economy has led Belgium to become very stable and prosperous in its local and internationals endeavors.
+The highly developed economy has led Belgium to become very stable and prosperous in its local and international endeavors.

 Welkom – Welcome to Belgium

-With so much diversity, visitors can also enjoy skipping around the various landscapes.
-With flatter areas, picturesque canals and green hillsides, Belgium’s landscapes are true beauties.
-Pocketing in-between the green vegetation are medieval towns, creaking windmills, towering castles, and stone houses.
+With so much diversity, visitors can also enjoy skipping around various landscapes.
+With flattering areas, picturesque canals, and green hillsides, Belgium’s landscapes are true beauties.
+Pocketed in-between the green vegetation are medieval towns, creaking windmills, towering castles, and stone houses.

 With the seats for the European Union and a quirky personality, Brussels is the capital of Belgium.
 With the Old European architecture on display in places like the Grand Palace, while modern glass dominates the European Union’s headquarters.

 The mix of styles only adds more character to Brussels and makes it an exciting place to visit.
 Brussels cultural scene is also heavily devoted to contemporary art and the local gastronomy.
 With plenty of galleries and studios, art enthusiasts will be captivated while exploring Belgium.
 For travelers with a craving for food, Belgium gladly opens its doors to an array of culinary delights.

 - Visa Requirements

 - Spending Budget

 - Points of Interest

 While Belgium’s strongest stereotypes tend to center around Bruges, waffles, beer, and fries, the country has an intriguing history.
 The Belgae tribes were the first people in Belgium, though their true origin is unknown.
 While they were often considered to be a part of the Gaul tribes, Julius Caesar also noted that when the Roman Empire began to conquer the area, the Belgaes had a very diverse culture.